The Ultimate 2022 Budget Travel Guide To Hong Kong

 DiVino Wine Bar and Restaurant

-The Sweet Dynasty in Tsim Sha Tsui Hong Kong
+The Sweet Dynasty in Tsim Sha Tsui, Hong Kong

-For a hefty price, you’ll be treated to their signature dishes like Barbecued pork, Deep-Fried Cashew, and Shredded Taro, and Deep-Fried Lobster.
-They serve only the best and authentic Cantonese cuisine in Hong Kong.
+For a hefty price, you’ll be treated to their signature dishes like Barbecued pork, Deep-Fried Cashew, Shredded Taro, and Deep-Fried Lobster.
+They serve only the best and most authentic Cantonese cuisine in Hong Kong.

 Bistecca Italia Steak House